Last updated here 2022 April 13 . The code has moved to GitHub; further updates are described there.

 Assorted pieces of DE-200, 202, 403, 405, and 406 are also available here (though this site is currently unavailable).

 In addition to Piotr Dybczyński's C source code (the basis for the source code on this page, though it's almost completely changed now), there are (at least) two other versions of C source code to access DE ephemerides mentioned on the JPL site, as well as source codes in FORTRAN and Java.
 Almost all of the C source code versions have a testeph.c program that reads a 'testpos.###' file, where '###' is the ephemeris version number, and checks to ensure that the code functions correctly.
-The version from this site is no exception; the test program is supplied, and also serves as an example of how to use the functions.
+The versions from this site is no exception; the test program is supplied, and also serves as an example of how to use the functions.
+Note, though, that they've not been updated in a long time; with the exception of the Fortran version, they probably don't work with "modern" ephemerides.

 The ephemeris.com implementation looks to be an improvement on the original routines; it is available here.
 It looks as if the author has made many of the same changes I did to produce a "saner" set of routines.